 A Kubernetes cluster is comprised of two types of nodes:

-- One or more master nodes that host components for administering the cluster and scheduling container workloads
+- One or more control plane nodes that host components for administering the cluster and scheduling container workloads

 - Worker nodes that host and run the container workloads

-You can—and generally should—run multiple master nodes distributed across availability zones to ensure high availability and redundancy for your cluster.
-The master nodes in aggregate make up the control plane.
+You can—and generally should—run multiple control plane nodes distributed across availability zones to ensure high availability and redundancy for your cluster.
+The nodes in aggregate make up the control plane.
 The control plane runs four key services for cluster administration:

 - The API server exposes the Kubernetes APIs for interacting with the cluster